jose-eduardo/lectura-distante/README.md

 Burrows, J. F. *Computation into Criticism: A Study of Jane Austen’s Novels and an Experiment in Method.* Oxford:
    Clarendon, 1987.
 Clement, Tanya E. “‘A thing not beginning and not ending’: Using Digital Tools to Distant-Read 	Gertrude Stein’s *The
    Making of Americans*”. *Literary and Linguistic Computing* 23.3 (2008):361–81.
 DeWitt, Anne.
 “Advances in the Visualization of Data: The Network of Genre in the Victorian Periodical Press.”
    *Victorian Periodicals Review* 48.
 2 (2015): 161-182.
 Goldstone, Andrew, and Ted Underwood.
-“The Quiet Transformations of Literary Studies: What Thir-teen Thousand Scholars
+“The Quiet Transformations of Literary Studies: What Thirteen Thousand Scholars
    Could Tell Us”. *NLH* 45.
 3 (2014): 359–84.
 [Sitio de web con los ejemplos de topic modeling que acompaña al artículo](http://www.rci.rutgers.edu/~ag978/quiet)
 Hoover, David. [“Quantitative Analysis and Literary Studies”.](http://digitalhumanities.org/companion/)
 ___.[“Textual Analysis”](https://dlsanthology.commons.mla.org/textual-analysis/)